visualbis/valqsaurus/docs/storage/features/model-merge.md

 2. Go to **Model > Data Series > Linked Model Mapping**

-Click on *Map Series* tab.
+Click on the *Map Series* tab.
 Map the series of the *Consolidated* model with the respective linked model series.

  <div style={{ textAlign: "center" }}>
   <Zoom>